Telefonica/opensource-scaffold/README.md

 You can find the workflow in the [`.github/workflows/license-integrity.yml`](./.github/workflows/license-integrity.yml) file.

 To setup the license integrity check, edit the [`.github/license-headers/config.json`](./.github/license-headers/config.json) file according to the files in your project, following the [instructions of the License Checker Github action](https://github.com/viperproject/check-license-header).

+> [!WARNING]
+> The header configuration files should be defined according to the instructions in [SPDX](https://spdx.dev/learn/handling-license-info/), and according to the documentation in the CONTRIBUTING.md file of the project.

 ## License Compliance check